FAQs

 Is it safe and does it hurt?

 Millions of people worldwide have had these injections and the safety of the product is well established.
 The treatment is usually well-tolerated, and although minimal discomfort is expected, it should not be painful.
-Most dermal fillers also contain a local anaesthetic which makes the treatment more comfortable.
-A bit of soreness may develop after the local anaesthetic wears off and it can easily be treated with simple painkillers such as paracetamol.
+Most dermal fillers also contain local anaesthetic which makes the treatment more comfortable.
+Slight soreness may develop after the local anaesthetic wears off.
+This can easily be relieved with simple painkillers such as paracetamol.
 If pain develops at any point during or after treatment, the practitioner must be notified straight away as this is not expected and needs to be investigated.

 Are there any side effects?